raspberrypilearning/python_scrolling/en/step_4.md

 --- /collapse ---

 You could even use a loop and check lots of different pixels.
-This is how collision detected works in games.
+This is how collision detection works in games.

 --- /task ---